What is Disc Replacement?

-• Nucleus pulposus.
-This is the central (interior) part of disc.
-It consists of a loose network of connective tissue fibers that are suspended in a gel consisting of a mucoprotein.
+- Nucleus pulposus.
+This is the central (interior) part of the disc.
+It consists of a loose network of connective tissue fibers suspended in a gel consisting of a mucoprotein.

 The role of the annular fibers is to hydraulically seal in the gelatinous nucleus pulposus.
-It also distributes the pressure and forces place upon the disc itself as part of day to day wear and tear.
+It also distributes the pressure and forces placed upon the disc itself as part of day-to-day wear and tear.
 The outer annulus and the inner nucleus are connected.

 They fit like two cylinders, one inside the other.
 They are connected by end plates made from collagen.

 The disc needs to be hydrated.
 Research has shown that the disc is 80 percent water and is really well cushioned.
-The percent water goes down with age but the disc itself remains hydrate because it is considered to be the major carrier of the axial load on the body.
+The percent water goes down with age, but the disc remains hydrate because it is considered the major carrier of the axial load on the body.
 Its strength and pliability depend on the disc containing plenty of water.

-Part of the reason why the disc degenerates is because it has no blood supply and only a few nerve endings.
+Part of the disc degenerates is that it has no blood supply and only a few nerve endings.
 Without an adequate blood supply, there is no way for the disc to repair itself following an injury.
-The degeneration worsens and there can be chronic pain for many years.
-Interestingly, because the inflammatory proteins decrease with age, there is less discogenic pain after the age of 60 years.
+The degeneration worsens, and there can be chronic pain for many years.
+Interestingly, because the inflammatory proteins decrease with age, there is less discogenic pain after 60 years.

-Any time an axial load is placed on the disc, the nucleus pulposus pushes against a damage annulus and squirts out of defects in the annulus.
+Whenever an axial load is placed on the disc, the nucleus pulposus pushes against a damaged annulus and squirts out of defects in the annulus.
 This is the part of the disc that gets removed during a discectomy.
 The annulus can also bulge out as a person ages, leading to a bulging disc that can no longer use its elasticity to hold in the nucleus pulposus.

-A herniated disc can also be caused by an injury such as a fall, a motor vehicle accident or sports-related injury.
-In such cases, even young people can suffer from a herniated disc when they had a normal functioning disc prior to the injury.
+A herniated disc can also be caused by an injury such as a fall, a motor vehicle accident, or a sports-related injury.
+In such cases, even young people can suffer from a herniated disc when they had a normal functioning disc before the injury.

-Other causes of a herniated disc include a sudden heavy strain on the low back, such as happens with heavy lifting.
-A sudden twisting movement can result in disc herniation.
+Other causes of a herniated disc include a sudden heavy strain on the low back, such as that that happens with heavy lifting.
+A sudden twisting motion can result in disc herniation.
 Even a strong sneeze can result in damage to the annulus and a bulging or herniated disc.

 The forces in a motor vehicle accident are severe.
-Any kind of flexion/extension injury or twisting injury as a result of a car accident can lead to immediate pain in the neck, thorax or lumbar spine.
-In some cases, the damage is done but the disc doesn’t herniate immediately.
+Any kind of flexion/extension injury or twisting injury resulting from a car accident can lead to immediate pain in the neck, thorax, or lumbar spine.
+In some cases, the damage is done, but the disc doesn’t herniate immediately.
 The pain instead comes on after a few days or a few weeks when the nucleus pulposus finally leaks out of the damaged annulus.

 Other causes of a disc injury include smoking.
-Smoking causes toxins to enter the body, which has been linked to an increased risk of disc degeneration.
-Being obese, eating a diet that is not healthy and not exercising are also risk factors for a damaged disc.
+Smoking causes toxins to enter the body, linked to an increased risk of disc degeneration.
+Being obese, eating a diet that is not healthy, and not exercising are also risk factors for a damaged disc.

 Genetics can play a role in who gets disc disease and who doesn’t.
 There are some known genes connected to the predisposition to getting degenerative disc disease.
 In such cases, the tendency to have a ruptured or herniated disc will run in the family.

-Another test that can be done is a spinal myelogram, which can be done in the cervical, thoracic or lumbar areas, depending on the location of the pain.
+Another test that can be done is a spinal myelogram, which can be done in the cervical, thoracic or lumbar areas, depending on the pain's location.
 It involves injecting dye into the intrathecal space.
-The dye shows up on x-ray.
+The dye shows up on the x-ray.
 Places that have a disc herniation will show up as defects in the spinal canal on x-ray film.